 Cancellations and clawbacks of previously awarded compensation are reviewed with the Employee Discipline Oversight Committee (a committee of senior management currently composed of the Company's Chief Financial Officer, Chief Legal Officer, Global CRO, CHRO, Chief Audit Officer, and Chief Compliance Officer) and reported to the CMDS Committee quarterly.
 This process is enhanced by a formalized EMEA malus review process as part of the EROC governance.
 This process involves EROC assessing situations which may warrant adjustment to current year variable compensation and/or to apply cancellation and/or clawback, with reference to specific criteria that are contained in governing incentive compensation award documents and applicable policies.
-The MSI RemCo receives regular updates on the malus review process.
+Where appropriate, the MSEHSE Group Remuneration Committee and the MSI Group Remuneration Committee receive updates on the malus review process.